click to add this site to your favourites

 The East End of London has strong historic connections with America.
 The first colonists to settle the New World came from the East End beginning their voyage from Blackwall, the Mother of Thomas Jefferson, one of America's greatest Presidents, was raised in Shadwell, one of the poorest areas of East London, John Quincy Adams, 6th President of America, his greatest grandparents emigrated from the East End of London to Massachusetts in 1633, the First Liberty Bell was cast at the Whitechapel Bell Foundry which still exists to this day.

-Thomas Jefferson's Grandfather was Isham Randolph, Virginia's Colonist Agent in London, on one of his many trips over here, he met with Jane Rogers, they fell in love and were married at Whitechapel Parish on the 25th of July 1717, they moved to his house in 'Shakespeares Walk', Shadwell, where their first child Jane Randolph was born, she was baptised in 1720 at St Paul's Church, Shadwell, it later became known as the 'Sea Captain's Church' because of 75 sea Captains buried there, Captain Cook's son received his baptism there.
+Thomas Jefferson's Grandfather was Isham Randolph, Virginia's Colonist Agent in London, on one of his many trips over here, he met with Jane Rogers, they fell in love and were married at Whitechapel Parish on the 25th of July 1717, they moved to his house in 'Shakespeares Walk', Shadwell, where their first child Jane Randolph was born 9th.
+February 1721, she was baptised at St Paul's Church, Shadwell, it later became known as the 'Sea Captain's Church' 75 are buried there, including Captain James Cook's son who received his baptism there.

-In 1735, Jane would have been 15 when the family moved to Virginia, they settled on Isham's plantation which they had aptly named 'Shadwell', soon after their arrival, Jane Randolph was introduced to Peter Jefferson, whom she married in 1739, their third of ten children, Thomas Jefferson was born in 1743, from the humble beginnings rose the Man to become one of America's greatest of Presidents, his works much lauded to this day. (see below).
+In 1735, Jane would have been 14 when the family moved to Virginia, they settled on Isham's plantation which they had aptly named 'Shadwell', soon after their arrival, Jane Randolph was introduced to Peter Jefferson, whom she married in 1739, their third of ten children was Thomas Jefferson, born in 1743 from the humble beginnings of Shadwell, he rose to become one of America's greatest Presidents and is much lauded to this day. (see below).

 interior of St Paul's in the Highway, Shadwell UKModern St Paul's Today in Shadwell UK The small Church interior of St. Paul's in the Highway (left) has changed little since Thomas Jefferson visited there, but the exterior of the Church was extensively re-styled 1817-1821 and a Baroque tower added, compare the pictures of the old Church above with the modern Church today (right).
 St. Pauls Church is accessed from 'The Highway' E.1 It is a shortwalk from Shadwell Underground Station .